linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

 - A factory, not a stream: every caller opens its own body, so a replay always has one.
 - It is excluded from equality — a function has no value.
 - `FileInfo.readBytes()` collects a whole file into memory.
 Only inline images use it, and they are small by construction.
-An attachment is streamed and never collected.
+A picked attachment is streamed and never collected.
+- The guarantee is scoped to source-backed files.
+An attachment that arrives as bytes instead — a web dropzone drop, an inline image, a Drive re-attach — has no source to open, so it stays resident exactly as it does today.
+Those paths are small by construction; the picker was the one that was not.

 ### One upload body path